 Faculty members are encouraged to place materials on reserve for their students.
 Materials placed on print reserves may include personally owned books, photocopies (with copyright restrictions), and books owned by the Library.

 You may complete this convenient Reserves Request Form online, then print it and deliver it to the Library, along with (if applicable) any personal books, article copies, etc. to be placed on reserve.
-(The Reserves Request Form is also available in PDF version.)
+(The Reserves Request Form is a PDF file.)

 An electronic reserve system is available 24 x 7 from home or campus.
 The Library adheres to copyright guidelines.
 We will contact copyright owners, when needed, and request permission to place material on reserve.
 That can take some time, so faculty members who wish to place material on electronic reserve should allow 2 – 3 weeks for processing.
 In the event a copyright owner denies permission, the material cannot be placed on reserve, or, if already on reserve will be removed.
 The Library's reserves personnel need a clean copy of print material that has to be scanned into the system.
 Faculty teaching off-campus courses or online courses will find Electronic Reserves an especially useful way of providing access to readings.
 Call 294-1628 for more information regarding suitability of material, copyright restrictions, and required lead time.